bmcgrath89/MLReactFlask/README.md

 # MLReactFlask

-# Here is the method you will need to follow to make this work:

-Open VS Code (AS AN ADMINISTRATOR), go to/cd into the Github folder and using a terminal CD into the file and once setup type the following command:
+# Step One: Open VS Code (AS AN ADMINISTRATOR), go to/cd into the service folder and type in:

 serve -s build -l 3000